Skip to content

 Andy Clare headhost, man with short brown hair, beard, mustache, wearing navy suit, white dress shirt and navy tieAndy Clare

-Andy Clare, M.S., CCC-SLP, CBIS, is the Assistant Director of Clinical Education for the George Washington University Department of Speech & Hearing Sciences.
+Andy Clare, M.S., CCC-SLP, CBIS, serves as the Assistant Director of Clinical Education and Clinical Associate Professor in the Department of Speech & Hearing Sciences at George Washington University.
+His clinical areas of expertise include Dysphagia, Aphasia, Cognitive-Linguistic Disorders, and Aural Rehabilitation.
+He teaches classes in Dysphagia, Aural Rehabilitation and Clinical Methods for Speech-Language Pathology.
+His research interests center on refining clinical education processes for students and supervisors in Communication Sciences and Disorders.
 He currently serves as the chair of the CAPCSD Clinical Education Committee.
-His clinical areas of expertise include Dysphagia, Aphasia, Cognitive-Linguistic Disorders and Aural Rehabilitation.
-He teaches classes in Dysphagia, Aural Rehabilitation and Clinical Methods.
-His research interests center on refining clinical education processes for students and supervisors in Communication Sciences and Disorders.

 Financial Disclosure: The George Washington University: Employee (Ongoing)